 - Spirit level

 #1 Positioning.
-It needs to be close to a cold water tap so that it can be attached to the piping; like your kitchen.
-Ideally, it will be behind the machine, or at least nearby.
+It needs to be close to a cold water supply so that it can be attached to the piping; like your kitchen.
+Ideally, it will be behind the washing machine, or at least nearby.

 How Much Could I Save?

 No matter where you go, you are going to be charged for the installation of your new washing machine.
 If you don’t want to do it yourself, but you would also rather not spend a fortune, it’s good to compare companies before you decide on a machine.

 I will note that you have to weigh up the cost of your chosen washer as well as the installation price to find out where you are saving the most money.
 However, to keep things simple, here are the top companies and their installation costs:

 - AO: £20

 - Argos: £45 (includes both)